High-dimensional Mixed Graphical Models

-Music annotation has been studied by researchers in many areas, including audio signal processing, information retrieval, multi-label classification, and others.
-Music annotation data sets usually consist of two parts: ``labels'', typically assigned by human experts, contain the categorical semantic descriptions of the piece of music (emotions, genre, vocal type, etc.); and ``features'', continuous variables extracted from the time series of the audio signal itself using well developed signal processing methods.
-Representing these mixed variables by a Markov graph would allow us to understand how these different types of variables are associated with each other.
-For example, one can ask which rhythm and timbre features are associated with certain genres.
-We apply our method to the publicly available music data set CAL500 \citep{Turnbull08}, from the \href{http://mulan.sourceforge.net/index.html}{Mulan} database \citep{Mulan}, to find the conditional dependence patterns among the mixed variables.
+Overall, we observe that if the underlying model does not contain any interaction terms, both \citet{Fellinghauer11} and \citet{Lee12} perform well by not including them, and our model combined with the weighted lasso penalty does equally well by estimating these interactions to be 0.
+When the true model does contain interaction terms, our method performs much better than \citet{Fellinghauer11} and \citet{Lee12} in terms of edge identification.
+If we use our model with the regular lasso penalty instead of the weighted penalty, it performs a little worse when interaction terms are present but can be much worse when there are no interactions.

-The CAL500 dataset consists of 502 popular western music tracks (including both English language songs and instrumental music) composed within the last 55 years by 502 different artists.
-The collection covers a large range of acoustic variations and music genres, and the labeling of each song is supervised by at least three individuals.
+Music annotation uses techniques from several disciplines, including audio signal processing, information retrieval, multi-label classification, and others.
+Music annotation data sets usually consist of two parts: ``labels'', typically assigned by human experts, contain the categorical semantic description of the piece of music (emotions, genre, vocal type, etc.); and ``features'', continuous variables extracted from the time series of the audio signal itself using well-developed signal processing methods.
+Representing these mixed variables by a graphical model would allow us to understand how these different types of variables are associated with each other.
+For example, one can ask which rhythm and timbre features from the audio signal are associated with particular music genres, or emotions perceived to be conveyed by the music.
+We apply our method to the publicly available music annotation data set \textit{CAL500} \citep{Turnbull08} from the \href{http://mulan.sourceforge.net/index.html}{Mulan} database \citep{Mulan} in order to find the conditional dependence patterns among these mixed variables.